WisteriaSp/p5rpc.kasumiasprotag/README.md

 # p5rpc.kasumiasprotag
-My fork for "Kasumi as Protagonist" mod for Persona 5 Royal PC
+"Kasumi as Protagonist" mod for Persona 5 Royal PC This is the dev branch!!
+You may download this for the latest unreleased version but please note that this is a work in progress and the filesize will be drastically higher than the normal release builds due to a lot of duplicate files.

 Gamebanana page - https://gamebanana.com/wips/75092

 A W.I.P mod that replaces Joker with Kasumi for Persona 5 Royal (PC).
 Please read the Gamebanana description for more info.

-VO is now hosted here: https://drive.google.com/file/d/1pUpngl49assD6qd2iTXDV16YG5VXoC1a/view?usp=sharing